barryclark/jekyll-now/_posts/2021-05-21-3-rite-of-spring.md

 Throughout high school and college, I’ve done fencing to keep up with my fitness.
 It involved a combination of tactics and power-based movements.
 I eventually supplemented my fencing practice with strength training and treadmill running.
 Leg day was never a problem, but I still had issues with running longer than 2 miles at a time until a year into this workout montage.
 I decided not to continue the sport after college, mostly because of the amount of equipment to carry and maintain.

 So what’s the point of explaining my background?
 Getting back into running for fitness has been a lot of reconditioning my brain around running.
 Running is now becoming my physical maintenance, rather than a supplement to a sport or a requirement for class.
 Most of the types of fitness and sports I’ve been able to keep up with were more power-based and sprint-based - a lot of anaerobic workouts.
-That is to say, a burst of power without needing oxygen to sustain the power, because you’d be too tired to sustain the power.
-The fitness things I’ve learned in the past won’t work for 10k training, or other long-distance running.
+That is to say, a burst of power without needing oxygen to sustain the power.
+The fitness things I’ve learned in the past won’t work for the aerobic long-distance running.

 As I went through some articles on how to run better, there were running tips that only dig through the reasons on a very superficial level.
 As a nerd, I decided to dig more into what actually goes on while I’m jogging and exercising.
-(It’s a long list of articles that I didn’t keep track of, but [one article from Livestrong](https://www.livestrong.com/article/531257-the-effects-of-jogging-every-day/) is an example I’ve saved.)
+(It’s a long list of articles that I didn’t keep track of, but [one article from Livestrong](https://www.livestrong.com/article/531257-the-effects-of-jogging-every-day/) is an example that I’ve saved.)

 #### Your breathing is a muscle, and it needs to be conditioned.

 Your entire heart is a muscle, and the diaphragm is the muscle that sits under your lungs to really help get air into the lungs.
 Your heart and your lungs help to bring that sweet, sweet oxygen into the rest of your body.
-Your body needs that oxygen to break down the stored fuel in your body (particularly glycogen in the muscles when running), so you can continue running.
+Your body needs that oxygen to break down the stored fuel in your body (particularly glycogen in the muscles when running), so your muscles can continue keep up with the running.

 Like lifting weights in the gym, going too fast too soon on running can result in injuries, pain, and discouragement from trying again.
 I’ve fallen into this trap of running too fast to keep up, and giving up on consistently running because the suffering outweighed the benefits.

-Before I got my vaccine, I only took longer walks to keep up with my fitness.
+Before I got my COVID-19 vaccine, I took longer walks to keep up with my fitness.
 Running with a mask was impossible for me because my fitness was not good enough to get oxygen through a mask.
 However, the longer walks have made me more patient with running longer distances, since I can cover more distance with the same amount of time!

-I could focus more on my breathing, how my feet are hitting the pavement, thoughts buzzing in my head, etc. Eventually, I could start adding an extra 5 minutes of jogging, or be able to do a sprint here or there without feeling winded afterwards.
+Even though I jog at a slower pace, I could focus more on my breathing, how my feet are hitting the pavement, my mental state, etc. Eventually, I could start adding an extra 5 minutes of jogging, or be able to do a sprint here or there without feeling winded afterwards.
 Literally, training to run is a marathon, not a sprint.

 #### Breathing through the stomach vs. chest.